Ssaammmmiitt/Translator/README.md

 # Translator

 A simple, lightweight web application that provides real-time translation between various languages.
-Built using **TypeScript** and **JavaScript**, this app offers a responsive and intuitive interface for translating text quickly and efficiently.
+Built using **TypeScript** and **JavaScript**, this app offers a responsive and intuitive interface for translating text quickly and efficiently with the help of **Google's Gemini API** .

 ## 🌟 Features